GherylMahardika/Leaf-Sense-ML-API/README.md

 - **400 Bad Request**: When the uploaded file is missing or in an unsupported format.
 - **500 Internal Server Error**: For unexpected errors during processing.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or new features, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments